Yannael/incremental-development/week-1/README.md

 ### Project

 This week's project is to study the __Responsive Layout__ tutorial from Traversy Media.
-It's easily one of the best tutorials out there.

 Writing the same code as Mr. Traversy's code is not enough!
 You will be expected to turn in your code from his tutorial on a new repository, cleanly developed with one branch per step.
 It's up to you to decide what counts as a step.
 Take a look through [this example project](https://github.com/HackYourFutureBelgium/built-with-branches) to get an idea of what an incrementally developed project looks like.
 Be sure to also clone this repository and study it using GitKraken/VSC/Browser to explore what happens when you check out different branches.